saimonhowlader/saimonhowlader.github.io/_posts/2016-06-29-Jekyll-GitHub-and-Prose-pt1.md

 ---

 ### Background:
-wccI want to have better control over what shows up when my name is googled.
-I’ve gone back and looked at just about every single account associated with my name and either changed their privacy settings or deleted them.
-The next part of the process is to get a website up that is regularly updated and has good SEO so that it shows up as the first result whenever my name is searched up.

-{% highlight ruby %}
-def foo
-  puts 'foo'
-end
-{% endhighlight %}
+When my name is googled I want to make sure that I am at the very top instead of some other people who share my name.
+In order to do that I need to set up a website that has great SEO, is fast, and is regularly updated-- such as a blog.

-### Requirements
+Requirements
 -built from scratch, no frameworks

--clean, minimalist, brutalist aesthetic
+-clean/minimalist/brutalist aesthetic

 -fluid typography and flow on every device (better than responsive design)